 Timing Constraints

-Based on discussions with the regional planning groups, this is their timeline for developing their regional plans.
-This timeline begins in January of the even year.
+Based on discussions with the regional planning groups, this is the timeline for developing their regional plans.
+It begins in January of the even year.

 Figure 1: Regional planning group timelines

 Loads and Resources Data

 The Loads and Resources (L&R) data is the basis for the load and resource forecast in the ADS build process.
 In the past, the data collected in the even year, the same year as the ADS build, was used to build the ADS.